haskric/mongo_agile/README.md

 ## About

-The mission is create a elixir library that let work easyly with MongoDB.
+The mission of `:mongo_agile` is create a elixir library that let work easily with MongoDB.

-We have create this library using the MongoDB driver for Elixir `:mongodb` and the official documentation.
+We have create this library using the MongoDB driver for Elixir `:mongodb` and its official documentation.
+We want thanks the authors, and all contributors of the `:mongodb` for the Great Job!

 Sources:
 https://github.com/kobil-systems/mongodb
 https://hexdocs.pm/mongodb/readme.html

-We want thanks the autors, and all contribuitors of the `:mongodb`, Good Job!